treesaretall/regex-gist/gist.md

 Where `isValid` is a Boolean value that's `true` when the `input_email` string adheres to the rules defined in `reg_email`.

 ---

+## Anchoring the Pattern <a id=anchors></a>

+The regular expression starts and ends with forward slashes ("/"), defining boundaries for the pattern.
+The "^" symbol signifies the start, and "$" symbol marks the end of the string.

+Other types of anchors exist but aren't utilized in this specific Regex expression.

+---

+## Quantifying Patterns <a id=quantifiers></a>

+Quantifiers specify the number or range of characters to match.
+Examples of quantifiers include "_", "+", "?", and "{num1,num2}".
+For instance, "_" allows any number of preceding matches (including 0), "+" requires at least one match, "?" matches 0 or 1 time, and "{num1,num2}" specifies a range of occurrences between `num1` and `num2`.

+In our expression, "\w+" denotes any sequence of letters, and "\w{2,3}" indicates a character sequence of length 2 to 3.

+---

+## Grouping for Structure <a id="grouping-constructs"></a>